Note – this post is being re-shared to explain why I campaign for libraries, and to celebrate National Libraries Week.

 It wasn’t the doctor who gave me the information I needed to carry on, it was the library.
 Thanks to the library I was able to find everything from medical text books, to advice books, to leaflets, to helplines.
 I found support and information and I was able to set not only my fears to rest, but the fears of my family.

 I have adjusted (although I get very angry at organisations such as train companies who seem to refuse to understand disability awareness guidelines which would make travel much easier) There is no label to show the public my kind of disability.
+Thanks to many recent changes in legislation I’m not entitled to any help.
+I’m not visually impaired enough to qualify for registration yet.
 I don’t get a badge, or a stick, and no one can tell I have it.
 People get angry behind me on public transport when I have to stop and stare at steps, or doors.
 They don’t give me their seats even when I’m holding on with both hands because my peripheral vision is so poor that I can’t tell what’s next to me, or because my balance is affected by my inability to focus.
 I am very patient with other people who tut when I can’t see that my ticket is the wrong one, or that it’s the wrong way up, or when I have to stop for a few seconds longer than they need.
-It’s not their fault that they can’t see my disability, and being angry with them doesn’t help me.
+It’s not their fault that they can’t see my disability, as beyond an odd tilting of my head to get objects into the clearer bits of my field of vision, they can’t know what’s wrong.
+Being angry with them doesn’t help me.

 To give you an idea of what my vision is like, I have prepared this image.
 I have always taken photographs, and discovering that I have a visual impairment might confuse some people as to how I do this.
 I do it by learning the camera’s capabilities and then trusting it.
 Mostly when I’m taking photos I actually can’t see what I’m taking until I look at it on the computer screen.